buddyeorl/zipcode-city-distance-api/README.md

 ```
 #

-## Get a city info including all cities with the same name in different states, city zip code and location:
+## Get city info including all cities with the same name in different states, city zip code and location:
 /api/getInfo?city={city name}

 queries: